Last updated on July 28th, 2022 at 12:07 pm

 Technically, Bonds are borrowing contracts between the bond issuer and investor.
 The bond issuer promises to repay the amount borrowed from the investor along with the coupon rate mentioned on it at the end of the term.
 Hence, bonds are one of the safest instruments to invest in.
 Naturally, the gains from bonds are limited as compared to equity.
-But at hindsight, it offers significant stability to the portfolio.
+But in hindsight, it offers significant stability to the portfolio.
 And the listed bonds can be traded at higher values on the exchange.
 Hence it offers somewhat flexibility to bondholders when compared with fixed deposits.

-Popular Types of bonds in India:
+Popular Types of bonds in India

 There are many types of bonds to invest in.
 These are generally termed based on the characteristics of the bonds, like “Zero-Coupon Bonds”, “Corporate Bonds”, “Government Bonds”, “Non-Convertible Bonds”, “Convertible Bonds”, etc. However, some very popular bonds in India can be listed as follows: